 The course of study concludes with a 12-credit hour field-based experience that enables students to hone practical skills and knowledge in a work setting consistent with their personal and professional goals.
 Community outreach CFS students will choose one of two options, which include: (1) Community Placement Practicum (CFS 480) or (2) Research-Based Practicum (CFS 490).

-- Apply for CFS 490: contact your faculty advisor.
+- To apply for CFS 490: contact your advisor

 Prior to the practicum, students are to do the following: